 The first mile or so of the hike is well shaded and has a gradual incline.
 You will be on this incline for most of the first half of this hike.

 The hike passes by lots of beautiful and massive sequoia trees.
-This is especially fun because you can get up close to them and really check them out.
+It is especially fun because you can get up close to them and really check them out.

-At the halfway point there is a large grove that you can relax by before starting the 1.5 miles of descent down into the canyon below.
+At the halfway point, there is a large grove that you can relax at before starting the 1.5 miles of descent down into the canyon below.
 This hike follows a gradual uphill > large downhill > gradual uphill path.

-Be sure to pay attention to your surroundings as I saw a few deer on the trail and at one point I saw a huge collection of lady bugs.
-It helped me remember to keep my eyes peeled when hiking as I would have walked right by them and there were literally thousands.
+Be sure to pay attention to your surroundings as I saw a few deer on the trail, and at one point, I saw a vast collection of ladybugs.
+It helped me remember to keep my eyes peeled when hiking as I would have walked right by them, and there were thousands.

-After the last part of uphill we finally made it back out of the canyon and into the parking lot.
-Overall, this is a hike that will get you sweating, but not one that would be impossible for most people.
-It is a great example of the beautiful nature that Sequoia National Park has to offer and I would love to hear your comments on it below.
+After the last part of uphill, we finally made it back out of the canyon and into the parking lot.
+Overall, this is a hike that will get you sweating, but not one that would be too tough for most people.
+It is an excellent example of the beautiful nature that Sequoia National Park has to offer, and I would love to hear your comments on it below.